4pplet/cyber60/README.md

 Repo for experimental keyboard PCB's using nRF52840, the cyber.

 ## Status:
-Prototyping phase.
 CAUSION, project is being tested and only an early rough ZMK-implementation is done (not in main repo, check my fork)

 # cyber60-2